NuCOS/nucosMQ/sphinx/Basic_Usage.rst

     client.subscripe("weather")

 From now on every message which is published on that topic will reach also that client.
+As already mentioned every client is put into a room of its own name, the *uid* automatically after the authentification.

 .. code-block:: python